 What am I buying?

-We sell Ben Franklin trees as young trees grown from rooted cuttings.
+We sell Ben Franklin trees as rooted cuttings.
 Taken from Wikipedia, “a plant cutting is a piece of a plant that is used in horticulture for vegetative (asexual) propagation.
 A piece of the stem or root of the source plant is placed in a suitable medium such as moist soil.
 If the conditions are suitable, the plant piece will begin to grow as a new plant independent of the parent, a process known as striking.”
 Put more simply, a rooted cutting is a small clone of the specimen from which it was taken.
 As a genetically identical clone, the cutting shares all the characteristic traits and attributes of the cultivated variety.
 Our rooted cuttings are 3-6 months old and 4-8 inches in stem length above the soil line.
 They are clipped from our private stock plants and grown in root pruning trays at our temperature controlled greenhouse.

 When are plants collected?